J-Sanderson/petz-scp-reader/README.md

 # Petz SCP Reader

 Reads .scp files from the Petz games and translates into a human-readable output file.
+Some example .scps are included.

+**Tip:** .scps can be extracted from breedfiles/.dlls with [LNZ Pro](http://www.sherlocksoftware.org/page.php?id=14).

 ## How to use

-Run `npm intall`
+Download and run `npm install`

 Once installed, ensure the .scp file is in the root directory and run:

 `node reader.js (scp filename)`

-e.g.:
+e.g.

 `node reader.js mouse.scp`